FaisalAhmed0/my_notes/chapter 2.md

 #### Discrete random variables
 A random variable that takes its values from a finite set or a infintly countable set.
 ###### some useful properties and functions
-The Indicator function: a function that returns either zero or one
+- The Indicator function: a function that returns either zero or one dependeing on its input, if the input evaluate to true it will return one otherwise, it will return zero.
+$I(x=1) = 1$ if $x=1$ otherwise $I = 0$.
+- The porbability of a Union of two